smartdevicelink/sdl_evolution/proposals/0307-GetInputScreen.md

 Add a new struct called `Field` and an enum called `FieldType` to get user input in the DisplayForm screen.
 This enables text input fields, numeric input fields and combo box input fields.
 Text and numeric input fields would bring up a keyboard or numpad.
 Combo box input would bring up a drop down list of items.
+If a combo box is requested, the user is required to pick something besides the default value.

 Here's the MOBILE_API:
 ```xml